steffitan23/cubstart-website/src/hw/ios/hw2.md

 ![image](https://user-images.githubusercontent.com/64179036/191868700-7a68570a-bf24-403a-9fbf-89dc57cf9d1b.png)

 Right click the folder (NOT the .xcodeproj file) and compress it.
-Upload your compressed file onto gradescope for HW 2 like so.
+Upload your compressed file onto gradescope for HW 2.